How to use an air rifle for pest control

 Vermin control for pheasant shoots

 Draw your quarry to where you want it so that you are near enough for a clean kill.
 Use safe backstops when necessary.
-Use grain to coax rats out of their holes and decoys for crows and magpies.
+Use grain to coax rats out of their holes.

 Pheasant feeders usually act as magnets for grey squirrel activity but in late spring feeding ceases, which is frustrating as that is peak nesting season and the greys move their diet onto eggs.